h01ger/piuparts/README_pejacevic.txt

 Notes about the piuparts installation on pejacevic.debian.org and it's slave
 ============================================================================

+This document describes the setup for http://piuparts.debian.org - it's used for reference for the Debian System Administrators (DSA) as well as a guide for other setting up a similar system, with the piuparts source code installed from git.
+For regular installations we recommend to use the piuparts-master and piuparts-slaves packages as described in /usr/share/doc/piuparts-master/README_server.txt

 == ToDo

 - re-read everything and update for pejacevic.d.o